Nikhil8847/calify/backend/README.md

 # Calorie Tracker Backend

-A clean, simple Django REST API for calorie tracking with email/password authentication.
+A Django REST API for calorie tracking with AI-powered voice recognition using OpenAI Whisper and ChatGPT.

 ## Features